 Prices from: $55/user/month

-The X8 package is for those businesses that are looking for a virtual phone system that offers complete control and reporting.
+The X8 package is for businesses that are looking for a virtual phone system which offers complete control and reporting.
 It includes all the features of the X5 suite, but adds a much more complete analytical package, so businesses can really drill down into the minutiae of their Virtual Office set up.

 Top features include: